zachsmith/public/CodexVitae.md

 ### Hypothesis of Generosity

 The most generous assumption you can make about another person’s intentions.
 Looking for the best in people and believing that they are doing the best that they can do at that point in time.
 I was introduced to the concept in [Rising Strong by Brené Brown](http://zxmth.us/1PxY2BU).
+Another variation of this type of thinking is _Most Respectful Interpretation_ or _MRI_.
+With _MRI_ you strive to interpret the words or actions of another person with respect.
+Often we fearful or suspicious of the intentions of others but when we invert this fear or suspicion we give ourselves the opportunity to consider a more positive interpretation.

 ### Mental Models